Panzer IV: Variants

-In keeping with the wartime German design expediencies of mounting an existing anti-tank gun on a convenient chassis to give mobility, several tank destroyers and infantry support guns were built around the Panzer IV hull.
+In keeping with the wartime German design expediency of mounting an existing anti-tank gun on a convenient chassis to give mobility, several tank destroyers and infantry support guns were built around the Panzer IV hull.
 Both the Jagdpanzer IV, initially armed with the 75 mm L/48 tank gun, and the Krupp-manufactured Sturmgeschütz IV, which was the casemate of the Sturmgeschütz III mounted on the body of the Panzer IV, proved highly effective in defense.
 Cheaper and faster to construct than tanks, but with the disadvantage of a very limited gun traverse, around 1,980 Jagdpanzer IVs and 1,140 Sturmgeschütz IVs were produced.
 Another tank destroyer, the Panzer IV/70, used the same basic 75-millimeter L/70 gun that was mounted on the Panther.

 The Panzerbefehlswagen IV (Pz.
 Bef.
 Wg.
 IV) was a command tank.
 This conversion entailed the installation of additional radio sets with associated mounting racks, transformers, junction boxes, wiring, antennas and an auxiliary electrical generator.
 To make room for the new equipment, ammunition stowage was reduced from 87 to 72 rounds.
 The vehicle could coordinate with nearby armour, infantry or even aircraft.
 Seventeen Panzerbefehlswagen were built on Ausf.
 J chassis in August and September 1944, while another 88 were based on refurbished chassis.

 The Panzerbeobachtungswagen IV (Pz.
 Beob.
 Wg.
 IV) was an artillery observation vehicle built on the Panzer IV chassis.
 This, too, received new radio equipment and an electrical generator, installed in the left rear corner of the fighting compartment.
 Panzerbeobachtungswagen worked in cooperation with Wespe and Hummel self-propelled artillery batteries.

 The Sturmpanzer IV (called "Brummbär" by Allied intelligence) 150 mm was an infantry-support self-propelled gun.
 These vehicles were primarily issued to four Sturmpanzer units (Numbers 216, 217, 218 and 219) and used during the battle of Kursk and in Italy in 1943.
 Two separate versions of the Sturmpanzer IV existed, one without a machine gun in the mantlet and one with a machine gun mounted on the mantlet of the casemate.
 Furthermore, a 105 mm artillery gun was mounted in an experimental demountable turret on a Panzer IV chassis.
 This variant was called the Heuschrecke ("grasshopper").
 Another 105 mm artillery/anti-tank prototype was the 10.5 cm K gepanzerte Selbstfahrlafette, nicknamed Dicker Max, made in two examples, both used in the Eastern Front.
 One caught fire, and the other one fought with success during Operation Barbarossa and Operation Blue; during Operation Blue, it fought in the Battle of Stalingrad.